DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 6. Future Work
 7. Appendix: *Environment  & Getting Started* ...

-## 1) Intro DDPG
+However DDPG trains a policy that approximates the optimal action.
+Therefore its a determenistic policy-gradient method restriced to contious space.[2]

-### Policty Gradien Methods
+## 1) Policty Gradien Methods

 In the first [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/p1_navigation) a brief introduction to Reinforcment Learning and to the value base function DQN is given.
-Policy Gradient Methods instead learn a parameterized policy that can selcet actions without consulting a vaulue function.
+On the other hand there are also Policy Gradient Methods, that instead learn a parameterized policy that can selcet actions without consulting a vaulue function.
 A value function may still be use to learn the policy parameters.
 Methods that lean approximation to both policy and value fucntions are often called actor-critic, where 'actor' is referenc to the learned policy and 'critic' refers to the learnd value function.[3]
 Perhabs the simplest advantage that policy parameterization may have over action-value parametrization is that the policy may be simpler function to approximate.
-Policy-based method will typically learn faster and yield a superior asymtotic policy (as in Tetris, see Simek, Algorta and Kothiyal, 2016)
+Policy-based method will typically learn faster and yield a superior asymtotic policy (as in Tetris, see Simek, Algorta and Kothiyal, 2016)[3]

-Policy-based methods also useful ways of dealing with continous action spaces, as we decibe late.
-Policy-based methods offer practival ways of dealing with large action spaces, even continous spaces with an inifinite number of action.
-Inead of compuing learned probabilities for each of the many action, we instead learn statistics of the probability destribution.
+Moreover while value functions mails DQNs solve problems with high-dimensinal observation space, it can only handle discret and low-dimensinal action spaces.
+Many tasks of interest, most notably pyhsical control taks, have continous (real valued) and high dimensinal action spaces.
+DQN cannot be straight-forwardly applied to continous domains since it relies on finding the action that maximizes the action-value function.[1]
+On the other hand Policy-based methods offer practical ways of dealing with large action spaces, even continous spaces with an inifinite number of action.
+Inead of computing learned probabilities for each of the many action, we instead learn statistics of the probability destribution.
+[3]

 ### Actor-Critic Methods
 Actor-critic algorithms lean both policies and value functions.
 The 'actor' is the component that leans policies and the 'critic' is the component that leans about whatever policy is currently  being followed by the actor on order to 'criticize' the actors action choises.<br />